Neighbourhood shopping centres in Montreal: Côte Saint-Luc

-The first anchors of the mall were a Steinberg & Zellers.
+The first anchors of the mall were a Steinberg and Zellers.
 Prohome eventually took place of the Zellers store in 1987.
 Steinberg went bankrupt in 1992, and the store was sold as an IGA store.
 Prohome closed in 1997, and Rona Le Quincallier took its place.
 That store closed in 2005.
 Jean Coutu, which relocated within the mall, took part of the space, and a Caplan Duval opened in part of the former Rona space in 2010.
 Also, in the late 2000s, IGA's store was remodelled by counting its exterior.

-Since its inception, the mall has always had only two major anchors; the current ones are IGA & Jean Coutu (occupying the former Zellers/Prohome/Rona space).
+Since its inception, the mall has always had only two major anchors; the current ones are IGA and Jean Coutu (occupying the former Zellers/Prohome/Rona space).

 A Blockbuster store opened in the late 1990s, and closed in 2011.

-Decarie Square
+Décarie Square

-Decarie Square is a three-story indoor shopping mall, with two floors of retail shopping and one floor of office space, located on the outskirt of Côte Saint-Luc, a city in Montreal, Quebec, Canada.
+Décarie Square is a three-story indoor shopping mall, with two floors of retail shopping and one floor of office space, located on the outskirts of Côte Saint-Luc, a city in Montreal, Quebec, Canada.

 The mall was constructed in 1977 at a cost of over $20 million, under the ownership of Oshawa Group.
 Going back as far back as the mid-1980s, it has been described as a white elephant due its extremely high vacancy rate and low shopper traffic.
-Even today, much space in the mall remains empty with for renting signs plastered on vacant shop windows.
+Even today, much of the space in the mall remains empty with for rent signs plastered on vacant shop windows.

 The mall includes the chain store Winners-HomeSense and various independent discount and service shops.
 A fitness gym and a video lottery gambling bar are also situated within the mall.
-Government service offices of the SAAQ automobile licence bureau, Saint-Laurent Local Employment Center and Service Canada employment insurance center are also found within the mall, as well as the Decarie Medical Centre.
+Government service offices of the SAAQ automobile licence bureau, Saint-Laurent Local Employment Center and Service Canada employment insurance center are also found within the mall, as well as the Décarie Medical Centre.
 The third floor is exclusively for rental office space.